If you’ve ever pulled an old Fitbit out of a drawer and thought, “Which Fitbit do I have?” — you’re not alone.

 Q: How do I know what Fitbit model I have?

-Q: Can I identify my Fitbit by its size?
+Q: Can I identify my Fitbit by size or shape alone?

 Q: Where is the serial number on a Fitbit?